Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 • scrapbook paper toppers for both planters

 I started with the scrapbook paper for the shamrock toppers.
-They were about 3 X 3 inches and I made 4, but I really only needed two.
+They were about 3 X 3 inches and I made 4.
+You will need two for each planter.

 Then I made about 15 shamrocks using the sparkly vinyl.
 I made these smaller, about 2 inches.